pdee/pdee/doc/commands-python-mode.rst

     If processing fails throw ProcessingError.
     """

-See available styles at `py-fill-paragraph' or var `py-docstring-style'
+See available styles at ‘py-fill-paragraph’ or var ‘py-docstring-style’

 py-set-nil-docstring-style
 --------------------------
-Set py-docstring-style to 'nil
+Set py-docstring-style to ’nil

 py-set-pep-257-nn-docstring-style
 ---------------------------------
-Set py-docstring-style to 'pep-257-nn
+Set py-docstring-style to ’pep-257-nn

 py-set-pep-257-docstring-style
 ------------------------------
-Set py-docstring-style to 'pep-257
+Set py-docstring-style to ’pep-257

 py-set-django-docstring-style
 -----------------------------
-Set py-docstring-style to 'django
+Set py-docstring-style to ’django

 py-set-symmetric-docstring-style
 --------------------------------
-Set py-docstring-style to 'symmetric
+Set py-docstring-style to ’symmetric

 py-set-onetwo-docstring-style
 -----------------------------
-Set py-docstring-style to 'onetwo
+Set py-docstring-style to ’onetwo

 py-fill-comment
 ---------------